Our construction cam is live! Check our our progress here.

-The SNF Agora Institute draws its namesake from the ancient Athenian agora, a central space in the city that was a place of open conversation and debate for all citizens.
-Our new building on Johns Hopkins University’s Homewood campus will pay homage to the ancient Athenian agora by creating a space for civic engagement and informed, inclusive dialogue in the modern era.
+The SNF Agora Institute draws its name from the ancient Athenian agora, a central space in the city that was a place of open conversation and debate for all citizens.
+Designed by world renowned architecture firm Renzo Piano Building Workshop (RPBW), our new building on Johns Hopkins University’s Homewood campus will pay homage to the ancient Athenian agora by creating a space for civic engagement and informed, inclusive dialogue in the modern era.

 The new building, which will be LEED certified and landscaped to reflect the natural environment of the mid-Atlantic region, promises to be an iconic structure for Johns Hopkins and for Baltimore.